Arvindhh931/Arvindhh931/README.md

 ## Hi, I am Arvind, a data geek 👋
-- I am working as a Machine learning Engineer at InfoKalash IT services
+- I am working as a Machine learning Engineer in Data Management at InfoKalash IT services

-- I completed Post Graduation Program in Data Science & Engineering at
+- I completed Post Graduation Program in Data Science & Data Engineering at
 [Great Lakes Institute of Management 2021-2022 - Bengaluru](https://www.mygreatlearning.com/pg-program-data-science-online-course)

 <!--